Future Watch 5: Home Monitoring

 Photo of a smartphone - Chris believes that it should be used to gather holistic data to monitor the health of it's owner

 We should remove the need for paperwork by using sensors and monitors and most of the sensors are in the phone that the care professionals are already carrying.
 You should be able to set up the phone at the end of the bed and the phone takes an image scan of that person and because of their body heat and other wearables, you would get a very good holistic picture of the condition of that patient and then you can just build up an immediate care plan.
-You could just hand it over and then that could be exchanging any information with the patient because it’s always going to be patient centric.
-The patient is key so their family know what’s going on as well as the care professionals.
+You could just hand it over and then that could be exchanging any information with the patient because it’s always going to be patient-centric.
+The patient is key so their family knows what’s going on as well as the care professionals.
 It’s that side of the piece that is really behind.

 Home monitoring and security